 - Olives and olive oil: At the top of the list are olives and olive oil.
 However, not all commercial olive oil is what it claims to be.
 See my article Olive Oil: The Real Deal, or Adulterated/Fake for more.
 Also, canned olives (heat-treated) are not as healthful as brined olives.

-- MCT oil: this is touted as healthful because medium chain fatty acids have many health benefits.
+- MCT oil: this is touted as healthful because medium chain fatty acids* have many health benefits.
 However, MCT oil is not a natural product.
-Instead, the MCT fatty acids are removed from the triglycerides and then re-combined with a glycerol backbone using industrial processes that involve the use of toxic solvents, high heat and/or pressure.
+Instead, the MCT fatty acids are removed from the triglycerides of that natural oils, and then re-combined with a glycerol backbone using industrial processes that involve the use of toxic solvents, high heat and/or pressure.
 Instead, I recommend natural fats/oils that are high in medium chain fatty acids like coconut oil and butter/ghee.
-NOTE: Medium chain fatty acids have between 6 and 12 carbons in the chain.
-Avocado oil doesn’t have medium chain fatty acids, as its acids have 16 or 18 carbons.

 - Lard: especially from the fat of Organically-raised pigs; however, avoid hydrogenated lard.
 See my articles: Rendering Lard – the Perfect (& Original) Shortening and Rendering Lard in a Crockpot: The Process